-Adults do not have hot drinks in nursery.
+Adults do not have hot drinks in the nursery area.

 Fire drills are held regularly

 A register of both adults and children is completed as people arrive so that a complete record of all those present is available in any emergency.